 If $\Gamma_0$ is trivial, then Proposition \ref{prop affine} directly applies, since in this case $\preceq$ coincides with the left-order induced from $\varphi(0)$ in the action given by $\Phi$.
 If $\Gamma_0$ has rank $1$, then the restriction of $\precede$ to $\Gamma_0$ is completely determined by the sign of any nontrivial element therein, say $\Phi (h) \in \Gamma_0$, with $h \succ id$.
 As $\Phi (h)$ is a nontrivial homothethy, there exists $x \in \mathbb{R}$ such that $\Phi (h)(x) > x$.
 It follows that $\preceq$ coincides with the left-order induced from the action $\Phi$ using the comparison points $x_1 := \varphi(0)$ and $x_2 := x$.
 Therefore, Proposition \ref{prop affine} still allows concluding that $\preceq$ is non-isolated.
 Finally, the case where $\Gamma_0$ has rank $>1$ is slightly different, as we cannot argue that $\preceq$ is completely induced from the affine action.
 However, by \S \ref{ejemplificando-1}, the restriction of $\preceq$ to $\Gamma_0$ is non-isolated.
 Therefore, by convex extension, $\preceq$ itself is non-isolated, as desired. $ \square$

 To proceed with the proof of Theorem \ref{teo finite rank solvable}, we need some general results on the structure of finite-rank solvable groups.
-If $\Gamma$ is such a group and is torsion-free, then it contains a finite-index subgroup $\tilde{\Gamma}$ whose commutator subgroup $[\tilde\Gamma,\tilde\Gamma]$ is nilpotent \cite{Ra,robinson}.
+If $\Gamma$ is a virtually finite-rank solvable group that is, moreover, torsion-free, then $\Gamma$ contains a finite-index subgroup $\tilde{\Gamma}$ whose commutator subgroup $[\tilde\Gamma,\tilde\Gamma]$ is nilpotent \cite{Ra,robinson}.
 Let $R$ be a maximal nilpotent subgroup of $\widetilde{\Gamma}$.
-By maximality, $R$ is characteristic subgroup of $\widetilde{\Gamma}$, hence normal in $\Gamma$; moreover, it is unique (see the exercise below).
-It is sometimes called the {\bf{\em nilpotent radical}} of $\widetilde\Gamma$.
+By maximality, $R$ is a {\bf {\em characteristic subgroup}} of $\widetilde{\Gamma}$ (that is, it remains invariant under isomorphisms).
+In particular, it is normal in $\Gamma$.
+Moreover, it is unique (see Exercise \ref{ejer-prod-gr} below).
+It is sometimes called the {\bf{\em nilpotent radical}} of $\widetilde\Gamma$. \vsp